anirudh2021/server/README.md

 To build and run this application follow the below steps
-1. Pull this repository to your local machine
+1. Clone this repository to your local machine
 2. Open the terminal/command prompt and change the path to the recently downloaded repo folder
 3. Run the following command to build the application mvn package